jan-bohacek/learnGit/README.md

-# Leaning git and stuffs
+# Learning git and stuffs

 There's gonna be bunch of things i'm gonna do here.